 To be honest whatever word you use, there isn’t consistency among professionals like pediatrician’s and feeding therapists using a diagnosis, even though Avoidant/Restrictive Food Intake Disorder (AFRID) was added to the DSM-V (that’s the guide doc’s use to give diagnoses).

-The SOS Approach to Feeding, by Kay A. Toomey, has clearly defined when a child falls into picky eating and when they are problem feeders.
-The term, “problem feeders”, is one that few have heard of, but the distinction is important.
+Even though you may have never heard of any of these terms, the distinction between average picky eating and the more extreme food aversion is important.
 Generally speaking, picky eating can be a normal part of childhood, albeit annoying and frustrating.
-Problem feeders are beyond picky eating and usually need the help of a feeding therapist to make progress eating new foods.
-In these cases, eating is actually a problem for the child and can have a big impact on family life.
+Selective eaters are beyond picky eating and usually need the help of a feeding therapist to make progress eating new foods.
+In these cases, eating is actually a serious problem for the child and can have a big impact on family life.

 - Can be coaxed to occasionally try new foods.